eytancanzini/eytancanzini.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidate in Control, Research Scientist in Robotics
+role: Research Associate in Systems & Control

 # Organizations/Affiliations to show in About widget
 organizations: